stock2shop/website/README.md

 ## Params
 - title: Page Meta Title for SEO
 - heading: Page heading when different from title
+- titleList: Displayed on list page
 - description: Page Meta Description for SEO
 - summary: Page summary displayed in the articles list page
 - lead: The lead paragraph